 To reread or not to reread?
 That’s the question which has been on my mind lately.
 I don’t remember rereading a book since my childhood, when I could read a story beautifully illustrated two times in a row.
-As times went by I completely lost that habit.
+As time went by, I completely lost that habit.
 I don’t even remember rereading any of the Harry Potter books in my youth as many people seem to have done.

-However, lately I’ve been thinking about rereading some books I first read a long time ago and I remember enjoying, but that I’ve completely forgotten what the plot is about or the characters are like.
+However, lately I’ve been thinking about rereading some books I first read a long time ago and that I remember enjoying, but that I’ve completely forgotten what the plot is about or what the characters are like.
 Some weeks ago, while rearranging my shelves, I stumbled upon some of those books: The God of Small Things by Arundhati Roy, The Way to Paradise by Mario Vargas Llosa, City of the Beasts by Isabel Allende and The New Life by Orhan Pamuk.

 Do you usually reread books?
 Tell me in the comments!